Hydroponics: Definition, Diagram, Flow Chart, Uses, Benefits

 Vegetative Growth

-• Rapid Development of Stems and Leaves
+• Rapid development of stems and leaves

 Common Plant Species Grown Hydroponically

-Advantages Of Hydroponics
+Advantages of Hydroponics

 Hydroponics confers many advantages that make it a very plausible alternative to traditional farming.

-Higher Yield And Faster Growth Rates
+Higher Yield and Faster Growth Rates

 • It reduces water consumption drastically.

-• It minimises nutrient wastage.
+• It reduces nutrient wastage.

 • The risk of exposure to pests and diseases is reduced.

-• Increased healthiness, and safety of produce.
+• Increased health and safety of produce.

-Space Efficiency And Urban Farming Potential
+Space Efficiency

 • Full use of available space.

-• Possible in cities.
+• This makes it possible in cities.

-Environmentally Friendly Practices
+Environmentally Friendly

-Problems And Limitations Of Hydroponics
+Limitations of Hydroponics

 Though much advantageous, hydroponics also has some challenges and limitations.

-• Setting up, and equipping, can be costly.
+• Setting up and equipping can be costly.

 • Plant physiology and system management understanding is required.